Iquilax/Crawl/README.md

 ### Core

-- User can post an item that they want to track the price
+- User can post an item that they want to track the price.
 - User can choose which channel they want to track (Ex.
-Amazon.com or a Facebook trading group suggest by the App)
+Amazon.com or a Facebook trading group suggest by the App).
-- The app can grab information from API know the price history
+- The app can grab information from API to know the current price of each channel.
-- The app will notice user when one of the channel detect a product that meet the user need (by price or location)
+- The app will notice user when one of the channel detect a product that meet the user need (by price or location).
-- The app can provide the information (link) for user to interact with the actual product provider
+- The app can provide the information (link) for user to interact with the actual product provider.

 ### Additional